Big Mean Press Photo 2014 Taken before the SOLD OUT Contraband Release Party Ithaca, NY

 (left to Right: Dana Billings, Lucas Ashby, Kyle Oestreich, Remy Kunstler, Bobby Spellman, Alicia Aubin, Angelo Peters, Andrew Klein, Ray McNamara, Jamie Yaman, Bryan Davis, Dan Barker)

-Big Mean Sound Machine formed in 2009 in Ithaca, New York with one goal: to create music that stimulates both Body AND Mind.
-Today, BMSM’s collective of over 15 analog artists spread out over the East Coast United States bring together musical languages of West Africa, Latin America, the Caribbean and North America to create a lush bed of rhythm and harmony that embraces even the most hardcore fans of both Traditional Funk and Avant-Garde Jazz – and everyone in between!
+Conceived during a lake house recording session in the summer of 2009, Big Mean Sound Machine formed in Ithaca, New York with one goal: to create music that stimulates both Body AND Mind.
+Today, BMSM’s collective of over a dozen analog artists spread out over the East Coast United States bring together the musical languages of West Africa, Latin America, the Caribbean and North America to create a lush bed of rhythm and melody that embraces even the most hardcore fans of both Traditional Funk and Avant-Garde Jazz – and everyone in between.
 Anyone who has witnessed Big Mean Sound Machine live knows that their performances are among the heaviest and the sweatiest.
-Those familiar with BMSM studio releases also knows that they can refine the complex sonic force of over a dozen individuals with style and clarity.
-The Big Mean Sound Machine maintains a busy performance schedule, captivating cities all over the United States.
-For those like us who are tired of the status quo, there is good news: THE BIG MEAN SOUND MACHINE HAS OFFICIALLY ARRIVED.
+Those familiar with BMSM's studio releases also know that the band can refine that complex sonic force with unique style and clarity.
+Big Mean has grown in leaps and bounds by maintaining a busy performance schedule of 100-150 shows each year, captivating cities and festivals all over the United States.
+For those of you who are tired of the status quo, there is good news: BIG MEAN SOUND MACHINE HAS OFFICIALLY ARRIVED.

-In 2015 Big Mean is embarking on the most extensive national touring in the history of the band, supporting our new album ‘Contraband’.
+In 2015 Big Mean is embarking on the most extensive and ambitious national tour in the history of the band, in support of their latest album ‘Contraband’.
 With shows booked all over the United States and kicking off the new year with a Sold Out show in Ithaca, NY, expanding the Sound Machine family is on the immediate horizon.
-This summer we are scheduled to release a 45” vinyl single of Peace and Rhythm Records out of Boston.
-We are excited to see where the future brings us…. the grind continues…
+Release of a 7” vinyl single 45 on Peace and Rhythm Records out of Boston is scheduled for the spring of 2015, and development of our next studio album is already underway.
+We're excited to see where the future brings us.
+The grind continues…

-Dan Barker: Lead & Rhythm Guitars, Moog Synth, Effects
+Dan Barker: Lead & Rhythm Guitars, Moog Synth

 Dana Billings: Moog Synth, Organs, Percussion